20LitersAdmin/filterbuildscheduler/README.md

 ## Things to do
 1. Add inventory system functionality
+  * Handle event reports being adjusted (using _was)
+  * Don't auto-finalize && extrapolate the inventory?
   * Mark inventory complete && send emails
     - Link to current inventory#show
     - List of supplies needing re-order